mariana-caldas/GymFitness/README.md

 ## WordPress Template with Plugin Development.

 In this template, a custom post type plugin was developed to make it possible to register the classes easily on the dashboard.
+Also, a custom widget plugin was developed to display the available classes on a sidebar.

 1. Page Classes Desktop